edwardfoyle/junior-design/README.md

 If you would like to run the application as initially designed, you can simply download the zip file from <Insert something here?>

+## Features

+Sky AutoTrack uses the ASCOM standard to interface with a wide range of electronic telescopes.